do useful work

 end

-The test does not hang forever, but it fails with Timeout::Error
+The test does not hang forever, but it fails with Timeout::Error.

-So now we need to suppress this error, wrapping the execution with begin/rescue/end
+So now we need to suppress this error, wrapping the execution with begin/rescue/end block

 (alternatively we can use